-Snyk has a three-level hierarchy that allows you to control access to reports, policies, notifications and more.
+Snyk has a hierarchy that allows you to control access to features such as reports.
+This hierarchy is as follows:

-- Group: The highest level.
-Typically, a group relates to the entire company or business division.
+Typically, a Snyk group represents the entire company or business division.

 Snyk provides four different types of members or users: